collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### Adding an Upstream Remote and Syncing a Fork

+Let's go back to the perspective of a person who has cloned a repo locally from a fork.

 The git remote add command takes two arguments:
 * A remote name, for example, upstream (you will be using this name in commands to refer to the remote)